Covered Porch Builders · Jacksonville, FL · Family-Owned

 How much does a porch in Jacksonville cost?

 A porch in Jacksonville runs $45 to $110 per square foot installed, depending on the type.
 A covered patio — a roof over a slab you already have — starts at $45–$65/sq ft.
 A covered back porch, our most-built porch, runs $55–$85/sq ft.
 A finished front or wrap-around porch with column wraps and a tongue-and-groove ceiling runs $78–$110/sq ft.
-A typical 14×16 (224 sq ft) covered porch lands between $12,320 and $19,040 fixed-price, with framing, footings, roof tie-in, flooring, and ceiling-fan wiring all included.
-We hand you the fixed price in writing within 7 days.
+A typical 14×16 (224 sq ft) covered porch lands between $12,320 and $19,040, with framing, footings, roof tie-in, flooring, and ceiling-fan wiring all included.
+We hand you the estimate in writing within 48 hours.

 Do you build screened-in porches?